 Baby’s movements increase as your pregnancy goes on, but you will probably feel those first flutters between 16 weeks and 25 weeks pregnant.

 You may not feel kicks if you’re distracted and not paying close attention.
 Take the time to slow down and really concentrate on your baby’s movements.
-If the placenta is in front of the uterus, baby’s movements may be less noticeable.
-And if you’re carrying extra weight, it will be harder for you to feel baby’s movements until later in the pregnancy.
+If you have an anterior placenta, baby’s movements may be less noticeable.
+And if you’re carrying extra weight, it may be harder for you to feel baby’s movements until later in the pregnancy.

 Towards the end of pregnancy, your baby may rest for 20–75 minutes at a time, so don’t be concerned if you’re not feeling constant movement during the day.